ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - server_signature REQUIRED.
 The digital signature of the server.

 An example of a success response could be as follows: (TBD).

+# Lock Assertion Stage (Stage 2)

+{: #satp-stage2-section}

+The messages in this stage pertain to the sender gateway providing the recipient gateway with a signed assertion that the asset in the origin network has been locked or disabled and under the control of the sender gateway.

+In the following, the sender gateway takes the role of the client while the recipient gateway takes the role of the server.

+The flow follows a request-response model.
+The client makes a request (POST) to the Lock-Assertion Endpoint at the server.

+Gateways MUST support the use of the HTTP GET and POST methods defined in RFC 2616 [RFC2616] for the endpoint.

+Clients MAY use the HTTP GET or POST methods to send messages in this stage to the server.
+If using the HTTP GET method, the request parameters may be serialized using URI Query String Serialization.

+(NOTE: Flows occur over TLS.
+Nonces are not shown).

 ## Lock Assertion Message